Ahmad-Jaber0/Ecommerce/README.md

 ```
 Make sure to replace these values with actual credentials or use environment variables.

-## 🐜 License
-This project is open-source and available under the MIT License.

 ## 💡 Future Enhancements
 - Real-time order tracking.
 - Integrate Stripe/PayPal for payments.
 - Advanced analytics dashboard.

-🚀 Developed with Django REST Framework ❤️
+🚀 Developed with Django REST Framework.